w3f/General-Grants-Program/grants/speculative/polkadot_kms.md

 wallet for various of cryptocurrencies.
 One notable previous product is a PALLET series.

-One thing to note is that we borrow the basic idea from Tendermint KMS.
+One thing to note is that we borrow the general idea of adding a remote signer from Tendermint KMS.